Dakra massacre: Background

 The village of Dakra is located in Perikhali Union under Rampal Upazila of Bagerhat District in Khulna Division of Bangladesh.
 In 1971, Bagerhat District was a sub-division within the Khulna District.
 Dakra is located on the south bank of the Mongla river, which flows towards the west and falls into the Pasur river near Mongla port.
 On the north bank of Mongla river, exactly opposite Dakra, lies the Krishnaganj market under Banshtali Union.
 Dakra was a predominantly Hindu village, having a famous Kali temple.
 In Dakra lived Badal Chakraborty also known as Noa Thakur, a spiritual person respected by all.

 After the launch of Operation Searchlight, Peace Committee and Razakar force was organized in Khulna.
 In April, the Razakars began to persecute the Hindus and loot their properties.
 By the middle of May, thousands of Hindus from Pirojpur, Jhalokathi, Barguna and Barisal Sadar sub-divisions of undivided Barisal district and Bagerhat sub-division of undivided Khulna district began to use Dakra as the transit, while fleeing to India.
 On 21 May, an estimated 10,000 Hindu refugees were stranded in Dakra.

 Killings

 In the afternoon, a group of 15-20 Razakars under the leadership of Rajab Ali arrived in Dakra in two boats.
 The first boat crossed the Kaliganj market and proceeded towards Madartali canal.
 The second boat proceeded along the Kumarkhali canal and then made a sudden turn towards Dakra along the Madartali canal.
 The Razakars from the second boat got down and started firing at the crowd.
 In the meanwhile, the Razakars from the first boat too got down and proceeded to the Kali temple, firing indiscriminately at the crowd.
 The crowd started running for cover.
 Many jumped to the river and were shot at.
 More than 150 persons were shot in the river.
 The Razakars resorts to loot, arson and rape in the villages.

-Survivors including Dayanand Mandal Dutta of Dakra village hid in the houses of Bengali Muslims neighbours until he escaped to India.
+Survivors including Dayanand Mandal Dutta of Dakra village, who hid in the houses of Bengali Muslims neighbours until he escaped to India.